Introduction to Computers and Network Systems

 This is for you if...

-You have a strong interest in computer networking.
+You have a strong interest in IT, computer networking and converging technology

 All about the course

-Based at our exciting MediaCityUk campus, our Computer Networks course provides a systematic understanding of networks, including the study of the underlying principles of how they work, and how the principles are applied in industry.
+Based at our exciting MediaCityUK campus, Computer Networks provides you with a systematic understanding of networks, including the study of the underlying principles of how they work, and how these principles are applied in industry.

-In year one, you will study a range of topics in six modules covering theory and practice.
+In year one, you'll study a range of topics in six modules covering theory and practice.
 Modules include an introduction to computers and network systems, Python and Linux and Database Systems.

 Year two offers specialist modules, which may include Network Penetration Testing, Advanced Routing and Switching and Mobile Networking and Network Simulation.
-You will also experience a group design project.
+You'll also experience a group design project.

-If you are studying full-time, you'll have the option to take an industrial placement year between years two and three.
-Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final placement report.
-Recent placements include General Electric, Fujitsu, Cadbury and Bosch Ltd.
+Industry placements are a great opportunity to get some hands-on experience and make those early career connections.
+On this course, you'll have the option to take an industry placement between years two and three.
+Although you’ll be responsible for securing your placement, our tutors will support you, monitor your progress and assess your final placement report.

 Core to many electronics systems lies a central processor, managing and manipulating data, sometimes from remote locations.
 To fully understand this concept and the processes involved, this module introduces the fundamentals of computer hardware, software and networking technology including some more advanced concepts such as security.